Included in this guide are all the application forms you may need when building a new home in our beautiful Shire.

 Development Contribution Plan (DCP)

 The DCP Levy is required to be paid by anyone building a new home.
-The DCP payment advice form(PDF, 398KB) is required before a Building permit can be applied for.
+The Development Contribution Plan Levy is required before a Building permit can be applied for.

 Contact the Planning Team